JeffreyRobertLynch/GlassBox-XAI/README.md

 ---

 ## Key Features
 These screenshots show the functionality of GlassBox XAI.
 All features can be used with all three models, but these screenshots will focus primarily on Model 1 (Dice-Optimized), to avoid redundancy.
-Three batches fro mthe test set, containing 8 images each, are used to visualize features:
+Three batches from the test set, containing 8 images each, are used to visualize features:

 - Batch A (Average Metrics): Performance on this batch closely mirrors average performance on the full test set.
 This can be considered typical performance.
 - Batch B (High Metrics): Performance on this batch is higher than average performance on the full test set.